sonwh98/voodoo/README.md

 ClojureScript support is pending

 ## Sequential everywhere
-Voodoo treats byte buffers an Squential.
+Voodoo treats byte buffers as squentials.
 There are functions with names starting with seq-> to convert sequential of bytes into primitive types and vice versa.
 For example, seq->int and int->seq

 ## Example